 For internships for the class of 2012, the stats are as follows:

 See a list of 2012 UCLA Anderson full-time and internship hirers here.

 Are you applying to UCLA’s Anderson School of Business?
-Please see our UCLA Anderson B-School Zone and Anderson Application Packages for more information on how Accepted.com can help you get accepted.
+Check out our Anderson Application Packages for more information on how Accepted.com can help you get accepted.